Here’s the truth about buying luxury real estate in Israel right now:

 When you are spending $2M – $10M USD, you should expect more than just a parking spot.

-Here is the checklist for Israel luxury duplex and condo buyers in 2025:
+Here is the checklist for Israel luxury duplex and condo buyers:

 - Parking (Tabu): In Tel Aviv, a private, registered parking spot is worth ~$100,000.
 Ensure it is listed in the Tabu (Land Registry).